annethereshewent/nds-plus/README.md

-# Nintendo DS Emulator
+# NDS Plus

 This is a DS emulator written in Rust!
-To compile, if running directly via cargo, type `cargo run --release <path to game>`.
-Otherwise, build using `cargo build --release` and then pass the path to the game to the built binary. **Coming Soon**: Pre-built binaries and .ipa for iOS app!
+Binaries for Mac and Windows are now available.
+To run them, just open the binary, or run the binary in the command line with the path to a ROM as the first argument.
+Linux users will have to compile their own binary either using `cargo build --release` or `cargo run --release <path to rom>`.

-## Live Web Demo
+## Web Client

 To test the latest version of the emulator on web, go to https://nds-emulator.onrender.com.
 You will need copies of the ARM7 and ARM9 BIOSes as well as the DS firmware.